austinknight/angular-scheduler/README.md

 - Moment
 - Moment-range

+#Usage

+TBD

-# Building
+# Developing

-Install dependencies

-    git must be on your path.
-If you can't do 'git' from your terminal, then install git first and make sure you have access from the path.
-    Bower installs are dependent on git.

-    If you are a git noob, the easiest way to install is by installing the github client.

-    # If you don't already have the grunt-cli installed:
-    > npm install -g grunt-cli
+  Using bower and npm for dependency management.

+    > git clone git@github.com:austinknight/angular-scheduler.git
     > npm install
     > grunt install

     Default grunt task will build necesary files into src/
     > grunt

-# Developing

-"grunt watch" task.
-This will automatically rebuild js, and scss files which are put into /src.
-It will also watch for changes to html files for demo purposes.
+    Task to watch js and scss files in /demo that will get built into src.
+Also watches for changes to html files and reloads the page on save.
 If you change Gruntfile.js, restart by using the default grunt task then watch again.
+    > grunt watch

+##Testing

+TBD

+##PR's

+Always welcome.
+Make sure there are tests on whatever features are created.